Having Regular Checks

 Who's on the Royal Free team?

 Immunology consultant Dr David Lowe runs the CGD clinic.
-Other staff include Dr Siobhan Burns, Dr Ronnie Chee and Dr Matthew Buckland and clinical nurse specialists (CNS) Andrew Symes and Helen Braggins.
+Other staff include Dr Siobhan Burns and clinical nurse specialists (CNS) Andrew Symes and Helen Braggins.
+Most months Dr Cate Orteu, Consultant dermatologist, is also in the clinic.
 The team is geared up to provide an excellent ‘one-stop’ service to deal with any problems you may be having.

 How do you hear about appointments at the Royal Free?